AndreiCal/Gluwa-API-Documentation/source/index.html.md

 | 404  | NotFoundError                     | Microdeposit was never initiated         |
 | 500  | InternalServerError.              | Internal server error.                   |
 | 503  | ServiceUnavailableError           | Service is currently unavailable due to bank downtime. |

-# FundingSourceCrypto
-A funding source represents the source of fiat currency such as bank accounts and credit cards.
-Users can make deposits to Gluwa from their funding source, or withdraw from Gluwa to their funding source.

-These endpoints are used to create cryptocurrency funding sources under a user or to retrieve cryptocurrency funding sources that belong to a user.

 ## List crypto funding sources
 Retrieve a list of crypto funding sources that belong to the current user.